springernature/frontend-toolkits/toolkits/nature/packages/nature-section-heading/README.md

 In these cases, include a chevron after the heading text to help users understand that they can click on it.

 ![Example with chevron](https://i.ibb.co/V3KF5Dy/Screenshot-2021-12-29-at-10-49-24.png)
+The source code for the chevron in the above example can be found [here](https://github.com/springernature/frontend-toolkits/blob/master/context/brand-context/default/img/icons/chevron-right.svg).

 ## Installation